-The availability of accurate and reliable information relating to the position and uncertainty of Australia's survey control marks is critical to the integrity of the National Geospatial Reference System (NGRS).
+The availability of accurate and reliable information relating to the position and uncertainty of Australia's survey control marks is critical to the integrity of the Australian Geospatial Reference System (AGRS).
 The purpose of this Guideline is to promote the adoption of uniform procedures for the design, installation and operation of Continuously Operating Reference Stations (CORS) and the use of CORS to improve datums.

-The delivery of NGRS is shifting from the sole use of traditional passive ground survey control marks to a method that combines these marks with active CORS based on Global Navigation Satellite System (GNSS) technology.
-The use of CORS for datum delivery is discussed in the document Active GPS and Survey Marks (ICSM, 2008).
+The delivery of AGRS is shifting from the sole use of traditional passive ground survey control marks to a method that combines these marks with active CORS based on Global Navigation Satellite System (GNSS) technology.